Marwan Lahoud

 Marwan Lahoud (مروان لحود, born March 6, 1966) is a French-Lebanese weapons engineer who resides in France.
 He served as Deputy Chief Executive Officer for Strategy and Marketing for the Airbus Group until February 2017.

-In May 2017, he was appointed Chairman of the Supervisory Board of IDEMIA (originally OT-Morpho), until February 14, 2018, when he was replaced by Yann Delabriere.
-However, he remained director of different entities of this group for two years.
+In May 2017, he was appointed Chairman of the Supervisory Board of IDEMIA (originally OT-Morpho) until February 14, 2018, when he was replaced by Yann Delabriere.
+However, he remained director of different entities of this group for two another years.

 Early life

 Marwan Lahoud was born in Lebanon into a family of Lebanese Maronite Christians.
 He is the son of Victor Lahoud, a former Lebanese state intelligence officer.

 In 1984, Lahoud joined the École Polytechnique, following two years of preparatory classes at the Sainte-Geneviève Jesuit Private High School in Versailles.
 Obtaining French nationality enabled him to join the Armaments Corps upon leaving the École Polytechnique in 1986.
 In this context, he chose the National Higher French Institute of Aeronautics and Space (ISAE-SUPAERO) for his training as an armaments engineer.